kelleymvo/PortfolioProjects/README.md

 Welcome to my personal project as I explore COVID19 vaccination and death rates globally.
-You can find my data visualizations here https://public.tableau.com/profile/kelley.mahal.vo#!/vizhome/COVID19ExplorationDashboard/Dashboard1?publish=yes
+You can find my data visualizations here https://public.tableau.com/profile/kelley.mahal.vo#!/vizhome/COVID19ExplorationDashboard/Dashboard1?publish=yes and the datasets come from here: https://ourworldindata.org/covid-deaths.
-The datasets come from here: https://ourworldindata.org/covid-deaths My main takeaways from this project is SQL query development, analytical breakdown, and creating data visualizations.
+My main takeaways from this project is SQL query development, analytical breakdown, and creating data visualizations.
 I used Tableau, Microsoft SQL Server Studio, and Excel.